 Since 2015 I have been working on “Stories from the Spectrum,” a series of short films about teens and adults on the autism spectrum.
 I have finished two, have two more in production, and more characters and ideas than I can possibly produce by myself.
 My hope is to raise enough funding to hire a small team of filmmakers who will help me create a wide-ranging series that I will executive produce.

-For three years I developed “Stories” while serving as a Visiting Artist at Tufts University, my alma mater.
-My other college and university affiliations include Babson College (leadership training coach), Mass College of Art & Design (summer teacher), and Emerson College (where I will teach this spring).
+I developed “Stories” while serving for three years as a Visiting Artist at Tufts University, my alma mater.
+My other educational affiliations include Emerson College (where I currently teach), Babson College (where I am a leadership training coach), Mass College of Art & Design (summer teacher).

 The Snow Ball (2016)